 Cons: Not optimized for Kubernetes log management

 Logstash is capable of aggregating and processing logs before sending them on for storage.
+Although nowadays, its usually replaced by lightweight data collectors like Fluentd (coming later).
 Elasticsearch was designed to be scalable, and will perform well even when storing and searching across millions of documents.
 Kibana does a great job of providing users with the analysis interface needed to make sense of the data.

 All the different components of the stack can be deployed easily into a Kubernetes environment.
 You can run the components as pods using various deployment configurations or using helm charts.
 Both Metricbeat and Filebeat can be deployed as daemonsets and will append Kubernetes metadata to the documents.

 Pros: Huge community, easy to deploy and use in Kubernetes, rich analysis capabilities

 As mentioned in the previous section, AWS forked Elasticsearch and Kibana, respectively, to create OpenSearch and OpenSearch Dashboards once Elastic decided to close source the ELK Stack.

 Since then, OpenSearch and OpenSearch Dashboards have developed a strong open source user base and are widely used open source tools for Kubernetes monitoring.
 While the ELK Stack and OpenSearch Stack are still relatively similar, there are a number of features available for free with OpenSearch, that are only available in the premium (paid) version of the ELK Stack, including:

 - ML Commons makes it easy to add machine learning features.
 ML tools are premium features in Elasticsearch.